tamas-p/pumli/README.md

 PlantUML interface for Dart.

-Allows easy conversion of diagrams in PlantUML (see https://plantuml.com) text format to various output formats with the help of PlantUML tools directly from dart.
+Allows easy conversion of diagrams in PlantUML (see https://plantuml.com) text format to various output formats with the help of PlantUML tools, directly from dart.

 Tested on Ubuntu 20.04LTS, but it is expected to work on other Operating Systems as well.